dudizimber/karo-reactions/README.md

-# Alert Reactions - Official Actions Repository
+# Karo Reactions - Official Actions Repository

-This repository contains officially supported Reaction Actions for the [dudizimber/k8s-alert-reaction-operator](https://github.com/dudizimber/k8s-alert-reaction-operator).
+This repository contains officially supported Reaction Actions for [Karo (Kubernetes Alert Reaction Operator)](https://github.com/dudizimber/karo).

 ## Overview

-The k8s-alert-reaction-operator allows you to define automated responses to Kubernetes alerts using custom resources called `AlertReaction`.
+Karo allows you to define automated responses to Kubernetes alerts using custom resources called `AlertReaction`.
 Each AlertReaction can contain multiple actions that are executed as Kubernetes pods when an alert is triggered.

 ## Repository Structure

 ```
-alert-reactions/
+karo-reactions/
 ├── .github/
 │   └── workflows/            # CI/CD pipelines for building Docker images
 ├── actions/                  # Directory containing all available actions